ValorCat/language-alchemist/README.md

 # Language Alchemist
 An engine for procedurally generating conlangs and translations for conlangs.
-Written in Rust with [`egui`](https://github.com/emilk/egui).
+Written in Rust with the [`egui`](https://github.com/emilk/egui) graphics framework.

 ## Work in Progress
 This project is a work in progress.
 Many features are not fully implemented.
+Until version 1.0, beware that updates may invalidate your save files.

 ## Usage
 Requires Rust 2021 edition or later.
 Build and run with:
 ```
 $ cargo run
 ```

+## Save Files
+Save files are stored in a platform-specific location determined by the [`directories-next`](https://crates.io/crates/directories-next) crate: see [this function's documentation](https://docs.rs/directories-next/2.0.0/directories_next/struct.ProjectDirs.html#method.data_dir) for the location on your platform.
+When updating to a backwards-incompatible version, you must manually delete your old save files.

 ## Concept
 You can create multiple conlangs, each with a set of adjustable parameters pertaining to their lexical, orthographic, morphological, and syntactic features.
 Once you customize a language's features, you can ask the engine to provide translations for arbitrary text.
 The engine "fills in" unknown words by generating translations on the fly, according to the features you adjusted.
 Once a word is generated, it's saved to a lexicon so that the engine never produces different translations for the same input.